 - Encouraging the Chapter’s attendance at university functions.

 - Communicating effectively with the active membership, the university, community partners, and National Headquarters.

 Suggested Chapter Leadership Structure

 The exact organizational structure, definition of roles, and responsibility of Chapter Officers will depend on a variety of factors, including the size of the Chapter and the scope of its mission, any relevant school or campus policies, and individual Chapter preferences and individual skills.
 The suggested leadership positions are designed to mirror the executive leadership roles at National Headquarters for ease of guidance and assistance.
 Position descriptions for the suggested positions are described in the Chapter Leaders section below, and success themes for each of these positions are available to download.

 The President is the most senior leader in a Chapter and holds overall accountability for all aspects of the organization’s operations, finances, development, recruitment, and engagement with National Headquarters and external parties.
+The President is the primary student contact for the student organization and the “external spokesperson” of the group who regularly interacts with other student organizations and University officials.
+They are the liaison between the student organization and the advisor and other University or community contacts.
+The duties for this position should be tailored as the student organization deems necessary.
 The responsibilities of the president include, but are not limited to: